History of A Charlie Brown Christmas

 On December 9, 1965, A Charlie Brown Christmas premiered on CBS TV as a 30-minute animated Christmas special written by Charles M. Schulz, creator of the “Peanuts” comic strip.
 The comic was hugely popular when the TV special debuted.

-Though this was not Shultz’ first TV special — that would be 1963’s A Boy Named Charlie Brown — nor the last, it would become the most enduring.
+Though this was not Schulz’s first TV special — that would be 1963’s “A Boy Named Charlie Brown” — nor the last, it would become the most enduring.
 It is a staple of holiday viewing today, and Christmas is not complete without gathering the family and friends around the TV to watch it.

-This was unusual among Christmas specials, directly and overtly relating the religious nature of the holiday: the producer was concerned that would make it controversial and the network had its qualms.
-Many were anxious about it and thought it would not be successful, but Charles Schultz was most insistent that the true meaning of Christmas should be captured in the biblical story of the birth of Jesus.
-Shultz’ faith was deep and personal and he asked the producer:
+This was unusual among Christmas specials, directly and overtly relating the religious nature of the holiday; the producer was concerned that would make it controversial, and the network had its qualms.
+Many were anxious about it and thought it would not be successful, but Charles Schulz was most insistent that the true meaning of Christmas should be captured in the biblical story of the birth of Jesus.
+Schulz’s faith was deep and personal, and he asked the producer:

-I have watched A Charlie Brown Christmas every year now for over half a century.
+I have watched A Charlie Brown Christmas every year for over half a century.
 It never fails to move me when I hear Linus say with simplicity and innocent profundity:

 “And there were in the same country shepherds abiding in the field, keeping watch over their flock by night.

-And, lo, the angel of the Lord came upon them, and the glory of the Lord shone round about them: and they were sore afraid.
+And, lo, the angel of the Lord came upon them, and the glory of the Lord shone round about them: And they were sore afraid.

 And suddenly there was with the angel a multitude of the heavenly host praising God, and saying,

 Glory to God in the highest,

 …That’s what Christmas is all about, Charlie Brown.”